 How much do wireless speakers cost?

-Depending on what you're after, you can opt for a:
+Depending on what you're after, you can opt for:

-The speakers we've tested range from $29 for a small IKEA speaker through to $1800 for a top-of-the-line Naim Audio speaker.
+The speakers we've tested range from $39 for a small Ikea speaker, through to $1800 for a top-of-the-line Naim Audio speaker.

-Three of the top performers in our test cost just $149, proving that you don't always need to spend a fortune for good sound.
+But three of the top performers in our test cost less than $200, proving that you don't always need to spend a fortune for good sound.

 How we test wireless speakers